 Acetone is a chemical compound that is also called dimethyl ketone and propanone, presented with the formula (CH3)2C6H4.
 This compound is colorless and flammable with a fruity smell.

-It is used in various industrial products that include cosmetics, nail polish removers, artificial fiber manufacturing, etc. Acetone is commercially produced by using the cumene hydroperoxide process and dehydrogenation.
+It is used in various industrial products, including cosmetics, nail polish removers, artificial fibre manufacturing, etc. Acetone is commercially produced by using the cumene hydroperoxide process and dehydrogenation.

-Acetone is a useful compound that uses at an appropriate level or amount to manufacture products that consequently dissolve other products.
+Acetone is a useful compound used at an appropriate level or amount to manufacture products that dissolve other products.

-For industry purposes, this compound is used effectively in producing plastics, lacquers, and for removing grease from various textiles.
-In the human body fat breakdown into acetone, and hence it produces as a byproduct naturally.
+For industry purposes, this compound is used effectively to produce plastics and lacquers and remove grease from various textiles.
+In the human body, fat breakdown into acetone, and hence it produces as a byproduct naturally.

 What is Xylene?

-Xylene is a colorless organic compound presented with (CH3)2CO and also known as xylol with a molecular weight of 106.16 g/mol.
+Xylene is a colorless organic compound presented with (CH3)2CO, also known as xylol, with a molecular weight of 106.16 g/mol.
 It is an insoluble and toxic liquid that is flammable in nature.

 Main Differences Between Acetone and Xylene

-- Acetone and xylene are organic compounds that are presented with the different chemical formulas.
-Acetone is a chemical compound that is also called dimethyl ketone and propanone, presented with the chemical formula C3H6O while xylene on the other side is presented with the chemical formula C8H10.
+- Acetone and xylene are organic compounds that are presented with different chemical formulas.
+Acetone is a chemical compound that is also called dimethyl ketone and propanone, presented with the chemical formula C3H6O while xylene, on the other side, is presented with the chemical formula C8H10.

 - Every chemical compound has a different structure and molecular arrangement.
-Molecular weight of acetone is 58.08 g/mol.
-On the contrary molecule of xylene is comparatively bigger than acetone and hence its has a relatively higher molecular weight, which is 106.16 g/mol.
+The molecular weight of acetone is 58.08 g/mol.
+On the contrary, the xylene molecule is comparatively bigger than acetone, and hence it has a relatively higher molecular weight, 106.16 g/mol.

-- Acetone and xylene are colorless flammable organic compounds with a specific odor.
-The smell of acetone compound is similar to that of a fruit or in other words, it has a fruity smell but xylene on the other side has a sweet smell.
+- Acetone and xylene are colorless flammable organic compounds with a specific odour.
+The smell of acetone compound is similar to that of a fruit or in other words, it has a fruity smell, but xylene, on the other side, has a sweet smell.

-- The molecule in the acetone formed ketone structure that contains one oxygen atom.
+- The molecule in the acetone formed a ketone structure that contains one oxygen atom.
 This compound is manufactured by using the cumene hydroperoxide procedure.
-While xylene on the other side has a hydrocarbon structure but it does not contain any oxygen atom and is manufactured by using an alkylation reaction that includes benzene and toluene.
+While xylene, on the other side, has a hydrocarbon structure, it does not contain any oxygen atoms and is manufactured by using an alkylation reaction that includes benzene and toluene.

 - Acetone and xylene have various uses.
-Acetone is used effectively in producing plastics, lacquers, and for removing grease from various textiles.
+Acetone is used effectively to produce plastics, lacquers and remove grease from various textiles.
 On the contrary, Xylene is used as a cleaning agent and in the leather and paints industry as a solvent.